-Number of procedures with ventilation tubes in the eardrum per 1,000 children, 0–16 years
+Ventilation tubes in the eardrum – contacts per 1,000 children, 0–16 years

-There is significant geographical variation in the number of procedures.
-The catchment area for Nord-Trøndelag HF consistently has the highest rate throughout the period, while the catchment areas in Oslo (OUS, Lovisenberg, and Diakonhjemmet HF) consistently have low rates.
-The procedure is performed more than three times as frequently on children in the catchment area for Nord-Trøndelag HF compared to the Oslo area in all years of the period.
-This suggests that there is a lack of consensus among medical experts regarding the appropriate indications for using ventilation tubes.
-The medical need is assumed to be approximately the same regardless of where in Norway one lives, and the variation therefore is considered as unwarranted.
+There is considerable geographical variation in the number of procedures.
+The catchment area of Nord‑Trøndelag Hospital Trust consistently had the highest rate throughout the period, except in 2025, while the catchment areas in Oslo (Oslo University Hospital, Lovisenberg and Diakonhjemmet) consistently had low rates.
+The procedure was performed more than three times as often in Nord‑Trøndelag as in the Oslo area in every year of the period.
+This suggests that professional communities do not agree on the appropriate indication for treatment with ventilation tubes.
+The medical need is assumed to be roughly the same regardless of where in Norway one lives, and the variation is therefore considered unwarranted.

 The analysis is based on data from the Norwegian Patient Registry (NPR) for specialist healthcare services.
 The data includes activity in public hospitals, publicly funded private hospitals, and specialists in private practice under public funding contacts.